Bumblebee-3/Aoi.js-Template-v5-advanced/README.md

 - [X] Added Staatus Handler
 ## More Features Comming soon!
 ## Made By: `Bumblebee#1447` on [discord.](https://discord.com/users/818377414367379487)
-# Please don't copy this code without giving credits.
-It has taken me lots of time and effort to make it and a star would mean a lot to me!
+# It has taken me lots of time and effort to make this and a star would mean a lot to me! <3